kubernetes-sigs/kustomize/docs/workflows.md

 > mkdir -p ~/ldap/overlays/production
 > ```

-Each of these directories needs a [manifest] and one or more [patches].
+Each of these directories needs a [kustomization] file and one or more [patches].

 The _staging_ directory might get a patch that turns on an experiment flag in a configmap.